 BF: Generally our songs start with a riff.
 I spend a long time working on riffs and progressions that 1) sound cool 2) don't remind me of any guitarist or band in particular 3) I can sing and play at the same time.
 The next step is playing the music with the band, whether I brought in the idea or not.
 We all need to get behind it.
 We listen for space to have lyrics.
 Start working out changes.
 I then take the music home and start singing over it my car.
 Working on lyrics and melodies.
 I'd prefer to write music AFTER a song/melody.
 But usually it starts with a riff.

 BF: Oh wow.
 A lot of people.
 It has changed through the years.
 When I was 8, Guns 'N Roses “Appetite for Destruction” came out and I played that over and over.
 It was a great introduction to attitude and rock and roll.
 I haven't listened to them for probably 20 years, but I recently heard that album and it is still killer.

 In terms of playing guitar, Josh Homme from Kyuss and QOTSA has been a huge inspiration and influence to me.
 Also, Brant Bjork (Kyuss, Vista Chino, solo stuff).
 He is an underrated guitarist and wrote some killer Kyuss riffs and songs.

-Toni Iommi is a massive influence for riffs.
+Tony Iommi is a massive influence for riffs.
 David Gilmore for solos.
 I'm not a shredder.
 I prefer slower, psychedelic and melodic solo.